solliancenet/sentinel-defender-workshop-400/day-02/lab04-log-analytics-customization.md

 ## Exercise 3: Implement Lookups

-Azure Sentinel has various methods to perform lookups, enabling diverse sources for the lookup data and different ways to process it.
+Microsoft Sentinel has various methods to perform lookups, enabling diverse sources for the lookup data and different ways to process it.

 ### Task 1: Use externaldata